hdadhich01/hdadhich01.github.io/content/tools/index.md

 description: "Some stuff I use as part of my daily workflow"
 ---

-Here's some stuff I use – I try to keep it light, tried competitors for most and landed on these:
+Here's stuff I use, I've tried competitors and landed on these:

 <img src="setup.jpg" width="50%" />